joshwlambert/DAISIEmainland_ms/paper.md

 # Acknowledgements

 Thanks to Luis Valente, Pedro Neves and Shu Xie for helpful discussions.
 JWL was funded through a Study Abroad Studentship by the Leverhulme Trust and was also funded by a NWO VICI grant awarded to RSE.
-PSN was funded through a FCT PhD Studentship with reference SFRH/BD/129533/2017, co-funded by the Portuguese Ministério da Ciência, Tecnologia e Ensino Superior and the European Social Fund.

 # References